Lifelong care payments awarded for birth injuries

 The hospital admitted that they breached their duty of care and that this caused the clients injury.
 We carried out detailed investigation into the amount of compensation the client should be paid.
 Due to our client’s health and care needs, this was a complex investigation involving evidence from over 10 experts.
 It also involved sophisticated calculations of future compensation to ensure that the client would have enough money to fulfil his care needs for the rest of his life.

 Decision: A settlement agreement for a seven-figure lump sum was reached together with annual periodical payments for life for all of the client’s care needs.

 Related Practice Area:

-If you have any questions about the above case study or would like to speak with a medical negligence solicitor, call us for a free consultation on 0800 916 9049 or contact us online.
+If you have any questions about the above case study or would like to speak with a medical negligence lawyer, contact us here.

 Related Case Studies